License Email Has Not Arrived

 What Next?

 If you are still not receiving your license email, and your email address is recognised by the Lost License form, there are a couple of options.
-If you are using a workplace or enterprise email address, first contact your IT Administrator to ensure that there is not a system you cannot access blocking or capturing your license email.
+If you are using a workplace or enterprise email address, first contact your IT Administrator to ensure that there is not a system you cannot access that is blocking or capturing your license email.

 Alternatively, we can send your license email to a different email address.
 To do this, please send us an email to our support address with your transaction or receipt number and we can assist you.